Rare Walnut Desk in the Anglo-Japanese Style Designed by Thomas Jeckyll

 POA

-A fine and rare walnut desk in the Anglo-Japanese style designed by Thomas Jeckyll and made by Charles Hindley and Sons.
-Thomas Jeckyll designed some of the earliest surviving furniture inspired in decoration if not in form-by interest in Japan; (Cooper p.
+Designed by Thomas Jeckyll and made by Charles Hindley & Sons.
+Thomas Jeckyll designed some of the earliest surviving furniture inspired in decoration, if not in form, by interest in Japan; (Cooper p.
 138).

 Dimensions